bruceravel/synchrotron_pop_up_book/walkthrough.md

 ![Bend magnet](images/quadrupole.jpg)

-In the lower right corner is a pull tab explaining how undulators gtenerate the extremely intense, laser-light beam of X-rays that make NSLS-II a unique place to perform scientific measurements with X-rays.
+In the lower right corner is a pull tab explaining how undulators gtenerate the extremely intense, laser-like beam of X-rays that make NSLS-II a unique place to perform scientific measurements with X-rays.

 ![Undulator](images/undulator.jpg)